-- 1. To Explain the core concepts of corporate finance and its importance in managing a business - 2.
-To understand the nature, importance, structure of corporate finance related areas. - 3.
+- 2. To understand the nature, importance, structure of corporate finance related areas. - 3.
 To impart knowledge regarding source of finance for a business. - 4.
 To develop a conceptual framework of finance function - 5.
 To acquaint the participants with the tools, techniques - 6.
 To know the process of financial management in the realm of financial decision making.

 - 1. Understand the role of a financial manager and their role intaking decisions professionally. - 2.
 Demonstrate knowledge and compute value of money over time - 3.
 Apply the concept to Evaluate the business proposal applying capital budgeting techniques - 4.
-Computethecostofcapitalandfinancialleveragetoestimatetheoptimalcapitalstructure - 5.
+Compute the cost of capital and financial leverage to estimate the optimal capital structure - 5.
 Comprehendtheknowledgeofassessingtheworkingoforganizationtoassesstheliquidi ty position of the firm. - 6.
 Demonstrate capabilities of teamwork, problem-solving, critical thinking, and communication skills related to finance decisions.